 You may not have heard of SaiSai radishes; they’re new to us too.

-They have a couple of unique characteristics for radishes, making them a worthwhile microgreen and garden radish.
-We'll discuss those characteristics later on in the article.
+They have some unique characteristics for radishes, making them worthwhile microgreen and garden radishes.
+We’ll discuss those characteristics later on in the article.

 Isn’t the SaiSai Radish below stunning?
 Notice the true leaf forming on the center plant.